 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Dealers Choice Complete Car Care in Naples today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Collision Repair.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Collier, Bonita Springs, FL, Pine Ridge, FL, Collier County, or the surrounding areas, you can bring your car to Dealers Choice Complete Car Care.
 Since 1998, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your BMW's rotors, your Buick's fluid, your Cadillac's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Dealers Choice Complete Car Care in Naples, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Dealers Choice Complete Car Care in Naples, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 34109 area or nearby, you can give us a call or schedule an appointment with us online - Dealers Choice Complete Car Care - Dealers Choice Complete Car Care - Since 1998.